Optimism01/Automation-Form-With-Integrated-Database/README.md

 ## How it works
 •	User fills the form fields ( user can only fill the designated fields ).

+• Fill false for product fields you don't need (I could not use tick box because of my excel version).

 •	Upon clicking the submit button , the data automatically transferred to database sheet.

 •	The form fields get cleared, waiting for another entry.